Court filing: Minnesota high school league violated its bylaws in delaying football, volleyball

 The motion is expected to go before a judge on Friday.

-Minnesota is one of 20 states nationwide and the only state in the five-state area — North and South Dakota, Iowa and Wisconsin — not currently playing football games and volleyball matches this fall.
+Minnesota is the only state in the five-state area — which includes North and South Dakota, Iowa and Wisconsin — not currently playing football games and volleyball matches this fall.
+Twenty states have no fall football games this year.
 The league granted three-week practice periods for both sports that began on Monday.

 Gillman said a petition on Change.org asking the league to rethink its decision has gained more than 17,000 signatures.